Cook’s Illustrated Chef Dan Souza ’08, Editor in Chief

 “One of the biggest opportunities, and what will be my focus, is bringing Cook’s Illustrated to alternative platforms to give our audience a unique experience packed with information,” says Dan.
 “With social media like Facebook and Instagram, we have direct contact with our viewers and receive instant feedback.
 In the future, we’ll hold bi-monthly live Q&As with the ATK team.”
 Dan is also the host of the YouTube show What’s Eating Dan? where he does deep dives in to singular subjects.

 “This is a deeply rewarding job and I use the skills I developed at the CIA on a daily basis,” Dan says.
 “For current students, my advice would be to think big and make your own path.
 There are so many avenues of opportunity in today’s food culture.
 If you love what you do, follow that path and be open to possibilities.”

 Chef Dan Souza majored in Culinary Arts while attending The Culinary Institute of America in Hyde Park, NY.
-He is the editor in chief at Cook’s Illustrated magazine based out of Brookline, MA.
+He is the editor in chief at Cook’s Illustrated magazine and a cast member of America’s Test Kitchen.